Avitus27/LSBF_for_Python/README.md

-# Locality Sensitive Bloom Filter (LSBF) for Haskell and Python
+# Locality Sensitive Bloom Filter (LSBF)l and Python
 A recursive implimentation of LSBF in Python that can be ported to Haskell

 ## Required modules: